ScratchAddons/website-v2/content/docs/faq.md

 - Avoid addons from interfering with each other.
 - Avoid duplicate work from different addons.

 ### Is Scratch Addons safe?

-How can I report a security vulnerability?
+Yes.
 Scratch Addons should not have any security issues/vulnerability in its most recent version, found in the Chrome Web Store and addons.mozilla.org.
 They have been verified by reviewers on contributors of Scratch Addons and by the extension stores.

+### How can I report a security vulnerability?

 If you happen to find a security vulnerability please contact World_Languages privately by emailing `worldxlanguages (at) gmail.com`.
 If you don't get a response within 48 hours, please create an issue [here](https://github.com/ScratchAddons/ScratchAddons/issues/).